Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 The rest of the useful finds, kept compact.
 These are backups, detours, or “parents want this” options.

-Anderson angle Color, acrobatics, music, faces, and stroller-height spectacle.
+Anderson angle Live music, trees, faces, blankets, and movement.

 SUN1-2:30PMGolden Gate Park